pluralsight/guides/published/front-end-javascript/ui-state-management-with-redux-in-angular-2/article.md

 })
 ```

-`GamesListComponent` uses the [ngbPagination](https://ng-bootstrap.github.io/#/components/pagination) component which comes with the ng-bootstrap library.
+`GamesListComponent` uses the [ngbPagination](https://ng-bootstrap.github.io/#/components/pagination) component which comes in the ng-bootstrap library.
 The component gets the `@Input`s  to render a pagination and the `pageChange` event triggers the `onPageChanged` `@output` to emit to the container component.

 Next, let's modify the container component (`AppComponent` in this case).